 Maintenance:

 For vehicles that are owned by the school regular maintenance and safety inspections should be carried out as highlighted in the guide to maintaining roadworthiness.
 There should also be a maintenance plan covering the coming 6 months and all records should be retained for at least 15 months.

+LOLER Inspections:

+If the vehicle has lifting equipment for passengers such as tail lifts, this should be LOLER inspected every 6 months.

 School Signs:

 Vehicles of 8 or more passengers used for school purposes should display a school sign both front (250 x 250) and back (400 x 400).